Skip to Content

 Hours, tickets, and logistics

-The markets run November 17 through December 30, 2023.
-The caves are open 11am-7pm on weekdays and 11am-7pm on Saturday and Sunday.
-They are closed on Christmas Day, and hours vary slightly on other holidays.
-During the week, Santa’s Village opens at 12pm and closes at 7pm Monday, Tuesday, and Thursday.
+Santa’s Village opens one day earlier than the caves, on November 15.
+During the week, it opens at 12pm and closes at 7pm Monday, Tuesday, and Thursday.
 On Wednesday and Friday, it closes at 9pm.
 Saturday hours are 11am-9pm, and Sunday hours are 11am-7pm.
+The Village closes early at 5pm on December 5, 24, and 31.

 Christmas market shoppers in a cave decorated with light sculptures.